Datatab

 Log Rank statistic

-Now we can calculate the so-called log rank statistic.
-For this we can use either the values of group 1 or of group 2.
-Now we just take the values of group 2.
+Now we can calculate what is called the log rank statistic.
+We can use either the values from group 1 or the values from group 2.
+We just take the values from group 2.

-O2 minus E2 is obtained by adding up these values, which is 1.15.
-But what is the variance of this?
+O2 minus E2 is obtained by adding these values in the column "m2-e2", which is 1.15.
+But what is the variance?
 The variance is given by this formula.

 Log Rank statistic Variance Formula

-So we first calculate for each row this expression here, we then sum that up.
+We first calculate the following expression for each row and then add them up.
 In our case we get 1.78.

 Calculate Log Rank statistic variance

-With this we can now calculate the log rank statistic.
-In our example, we get 0.74.
+We can now calculate the log rank statistic.
+In our example we get 0.74.

 Log Rank statistic Equation

-The Log Rank statistic corresponds to a Chi2 value.
+The log rank statistic is equivalent to a Chi2 value.
 Therefore, the critical p-value can be determined using the Chi2 distribution.
-The required degrees of freedom result from the number of groups minus 1.
+The required degrees of freedom are given by the number of groups minus 1.

 Log Rank statistic and chi2